-- Real terms cut in 2019-20 for LG - For services other than adult care - Thereafter, possibility of 'spending power' increases in line with inflation at best - till 2023-24 or beyond - Spending Review may consider unfreezing council tax? - 'Fair Funding' review may thus be allowed to redistribute 'spending power' with council tax rising in areas that lose funding? - In effect, the 30% cut in revenue spending since 2010-11 will become a new baseline - NDR growth, charges and council tax may be liberalised to allow slight upwards move in spending?
+- Real terms cut in 2019-20 for LG - NDR concession: how will '100% compensation' be calculated? - Thereafter, possibility of 'spending power' increases in line with inflation at best - till 2023-24 or beyond - Spending Review may consider unfreezing council tax?
+[More to come] - 'Fair Funding' review may thus be allowed to redistribute 'spending power' with council tax rising in areas that lose funding?
+[More to come] - In effect, the 30% cut in revenue spending since 2010-11 will become a new baseline - NDR growth, charges and council tax may be liberalised to allow slight upwards move in spending?